The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)
+    A stack is an ordered collection of items that follows the principal of Last In First Out.
+Meaning that the addition of new items and the removal of items already in the collection happen at the same end.
 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)
+    A queue is an ordered collection of items that follows the principal of First In First Out.
+This means that addition happens at the "rear" of the collection and removal of items in the collection occurs at the "front" of the collection.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.